emgraber/documentation/_steps/step-01.md

 Your browser does not support the audio element.
 </audio>

+- replace the `07.wav` with the name of your audio file
+- keep the `assets/` and make sure that the audio file is located within that directory.

 #### Send me questions or come to office hours!

 [Link to office hours](https://calendar.app.google/MYV4AVsQG2fUM9Ja7)